clux/probes/content/post/2018-12-15-shipcat-retrospective.md

 tags = ["rust", "kubernetes"]
 +++

 The now defunct unicorn startup [babylon health](https://www.babylonhealth.com/) needed to micrate about 50 microservices to Kubernetes in early 2018.
-At Kubernetes 1.8, supporting tooling was weak, and deadlines were quick.
+At Kubernetes 1.8, supporting tooling was weak, but the company pace was fast.

-This is an historically updated post about [`shipcat`](https://github.com/clux/shipcat), a standardisation tool written to control the declarative format and lifecycle of every microservice, and get safety quickly.
+This is an **historically updated post** about [`shipcat`](https://github.com/clux/shipcat), a standardisation tool written to control the declarative format and lifecycle of every microservice, and get safety quickly.

 <!--more-->

-> NOTE: After babylon's demise in 2023 this post has been updated to serve as a kind of mini-retrospective.
-Mostly, it's just an edit of the original post that adds some historical clarification of why this weird tool was written.
+> This article was updated after babylon's demise in 2023.
+It now serves as a mini-retrospective instead of the mostly broken announcement (with the original repo being down).
+We add some better showcases and examples, and historical context, that together should help avoid some common misconceptions about why this weird tool was written.

 First, a bit about the problem: